Romario-Stankovic/ArtificialIntelligence/README.md

 <h1 align="center">Artificial Intelligence</h1>

-This project was given as a final exam for "Artificial Intelligence" at Singidunum University.
-The goal of this course was to teach students about how AI works and how to prepare data for AI training.
+"Artificial Intelligence" is a final exam project from the "Artificial Intelligence" course at Singidunum University.
+The course was designed to teach students the basics of data processing and usage of machine learning algorithms.

-The project required that each student selects a dataset from one of the given sources, do exploratory data analysis, prepare the data for AI, and then train a model on the data.
-The model should be able to predict the target variable.
+The project required that each student selects a dataset from a given source and do EDA (Exploratory Data Analysis), prepare the data for fitting the models and predict the target value.
+We were given a couple of different models and we should test each one to determine the best fit for our dataset.

 ## 🧰 Languages & Tools